 Asclepias eriocarpa is great for a bird garden and a butterfly garden.

-Asclepias eriocarpa's foliage color is silver and type is deciduous.
+Foliage of Asclepias eriocarpa has color silver and is deciduous.

 Communities for Asclepias eriocarpa:Chaparral and Central Oak Woodland.